pk-hue/pk-hue/README.md

   alt="Header"
 />

-Backend-focused developer with a strong interest in Java and Spring Boot.
+Backend-focused software engineer with a strong interest in Java and Spring Boot.
 Passionate about building scalable APIs, writing clean code, and continuously improving software quality.

 ## ⚙ Languages and Technologies